 CT scan grading by trainees will be carried out in duplicate, using a web application developed for the study.
-CT scans will be viewed through the IEP (CIPHER 'node' hosted by Sectra Ltd, provider of the IEP to the NHS in the UK).
+CT scans will be requested via IEP (Sectra Ltd) and then transferred to a secure archive hosted by Infinitt UK Ltd where they will be viewed.
+Data will be pseudoanonymised on transfer to the Infinitt archive (identifiable information in scan headings removed) and identified by the participant study ID.
 When duplicate trainee classifications differ on key features, e.g. presence of PSH, the CT scan will be adjudicated by an expert assessor.
 Duplicate grading will also provide information about the reproducibility of all graded features.